AtomikLabs/aws-iac/README.md

-# aws-iac
+# AtomikLabs Infrastructure

-Infrastructure as code for AtomikLabs
+This repository contains the infrastructure code for the AtomikLabs project.